rossbeazley/photoprism-upload-android/Readme.md

 This will watch the camera folder and use webdav to upload images

+VERY NEXT: change Sync Queue to have entries expire after time not right away, will need dates

 Sort of a task list:

 ✓ - done